WAXE (WAXE) Hits Self Reported Market Cap of $328.55 Million

-WAXE (WAXE) traded up 0.2% against the dollar during the one day period ending at 14:00 PM ET on June 15th.
-WAXE has a market capitalization of $328.55 million and $7,485.52 worth of WAXE was traded on exchanges in the last day.
-One WAXE coin can now be purchased for about $50.06 or 0.00075539 BTC on major exchanges.
-During the last week, WAXE has traded down 13.6% against the dollar.
+WAXE (WAXE) traded down 0.5% against the US dollar during the twenty-four hour period ending at 22:00 PM E.T. on June 20th.
+Over the last seven days, WAXE has traded down 22.5% against the US dollar.
+One WAXE coin can currently be bought for about $40.48 or 0.00062387 BTC on exchanges.
+WAXE has a market cap of $328.55 million and $118.12 worth of WAXE was traded on exchanges in the last day.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.